enso-org/enso/docs/infrastructure/logging.md

 }
 ```

-`org.enso.logging.LoggingSetupHelper` class was introduced to help with the most
+`org.enso.logging.service.LoggingSetupHelper` class was introduced to help with the most
 common use cases - establishing a file-based logging in the Enso's dedicated
 directories or connecting to an existing logging server once it starts accepting
 connections.
 That is why services don't call `LoggerSetup` directly but instead
 provide a service-specific implementation of
-`org.enso.logging.LoggingSetupHelper`. `LoggingSetupHelper` and `LoggerSetup`
+`org.enso.logging.service.LoggingSetupHelper`. `LoggingSetupHelper` and `LoggerSetup`
 provide `teardown` methods to properly dispose of log events.

 ### Log Masking